ai-mcpx/mcpx.jenkins/README.md

 ## Testing script: `test/jenkins/jenkins.sh`

 A simple testing script for triggering Jenkins jobs on Ubuntu using curl.
-This script demonstrates the basic workflow of triggering a parameterized build, polling the queue, and fetching build results.
+This script demonstrates the basic workflow of triggering a parameterized build, polling the queue, fetching build results, and dumping the full console output after the job finishes.

 ### Configuration